 Prizes and Awards in Mathematics

 In 1963 the department of mathematics established this prize honoring the memory of Professor Eric Temple Bell and his illustrious career as a research mathematician, teacher, author, and scholar.
-It is awarded to one or more juniors or seniors for outstanding original research in mathematics.
+It is awarded to one or more juniors or seniors for the best original research paper in mathematics.

 Contestants for the Bell Prize must be nominated by a faculty member familiar with their work.
 Students who wish to be considered for this prize should contact a member of the Mathematics faculty prior to the end of the second term to discuss the nature of the research.
 If the entry is sufficiently worthy, the faculty member will nominate the contestant and act as sponsor.
 Each student is entitled to only one entry.
-All contestants nominated must submit their papers in final form to their faculty sponsors by the end of the fourth week of the third term (April 26, 2017).
+All contestants nominated must submit their papers in final form to their faculty sponsor or to Meagan Heirwegh by the start of the fourth week of the third term (April 23, 2018 at noon).
 A faculty committee will then judge the papers and announce its decision before the end of the third term.
 The committee may award duplicate prizes in case of more than one outstanding entry.
 The name of the winner (or winners) will appear in the commencement program.

 An entry is to consist of a mathematical problem, together with a solution or significant contribution toward a solution.
 The problem may have any source, but this source should be stated in the entry.
 The entries may be judged on the basis of the nature of the problem, originality and elegance of the solution.
 Any outside references used should be indicated.

-Entries from each contestant or group must be placed in an envelope and delivered to the Mathematics Office, 253 Sloan, during the fourth week of the third term (April 26, 2017 at noon).
+Entries from each contestant or group must be placed in an envelope and delivered to Meagan Heirwegh during the fourth week of the third term (April 23, 2018 at noon).
 The name of the contestant, or the names of all participants in the case of a joint entry, must be written on the envelope only, not on the entry.
-The Judging Committee will consist of three volunteers.
-The judges will select a group of finalists and submit their entries to the Mathematics Department faculty who will make awards to the winners.
-Prizes will ordinarily be awarded for the 2 to 4 best entries.
+The entries are submitted to Mathematics Department faculty members who will make awards to the winners.
 Prizes for individual entries will be limited to one to a contestant, and no group may receive more than one prize.